oxivanisher/JamesII/README.md

 ------
 Main:
 * add process monitor / events
-* include "at" and "in" functionality, this should be done in the master so that he could safe the list for restarts.
 * log class

 Plugins:
 * plugin requirement checks before load
 * scripting plugin
-* psutils plugin for system informations - somewhat implemented
 * xbmc remote plugin
 * transmission remote plugin
 * xmpp service plugin
-* at/timer countdown
 * HTTP monitor/plugin

 You Need (outdated!):
 ---------